JRazek/reduce_kernel/task.md

 `ReducePlan` struct holds the initial permutation (mapping, not actual mapped data) - before reduction, and the final permutation - after reduction.
 Tests show how it works for a multidimensional reduce shape.

-Output shape in this case after reduction is a shape with "projected" dimensions of input tensor onto non-reduced dimensions. e.g. if input tensor is of shape (2, 3, 4) and reduce_dims is [0, 2], then output shape is (1, 3, 1).
+Output shape (of reduce operation) is a shape with "projected" dimensions of input tensor onto non-reduced dimensions. e.g. if input tensor is of shape (2, 3, 4) and reduce_dims is [0, 2], then output shape is (1, 3, 1).
-Each of indices in output tensor corresponds to a block of elements in input tensor that was reduced.
+Each of indices in output tensor corresponds to a subtensor in input tensor that was reduced.

 e.g. if our tensor is of shape (4, 3) with reduce dim [0] and our reduce operator is max(), then we get:
 ```